-On Thursday, April 2, Governor Reynolds extended the school closure period through April 30.
-The Ames Community School District will be closed through April 30.
+On Friday, April 17, Governor Reynolds announced that all schools would be closed through the remainder of the year.
 This expands the recommendation she made on Sunday, March 15 where she recommended Iowa school districts to close for four weeks to mitigate the spread of COVID-19.
 This recommendation comes from guidance from the Iowa Department of Public Health and based on CDC guidelines.
 We will provide updates as they are available to us regarding school closure and other pertinent information.

 Q: What are general prevention measures for COVID-19?

 Iowa Department of Public Health recommends everyday preventive actions to help prevent the spread of all respiratory viruses, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.